UCL School of Management

 Training for doctoral students who teach or facilitate sessions

-Research ethics and integrity, graduate research degrees code of practice 2023-24, writing for publication, study leave, interruption of study, continuing research status (crs), preparing for submission of the thesis, support when resubmitting a thesis, tier iv visas and changes to registration status, doctoral extension scheme, honorary postdoctoral fellow scheme for ioe doctoral graduates.
+Research ethics and integrity, graduate research degrees code of practice 2023-24, writing for publication, study leave, interruption of study, completing research status (crs), preparing for submission of the thesis, support when resubmitting a thesis, tier iv visas and changes to registration status, doctoral extension scheme, honorary postdoctoral fellow scheme for ioe doctoral graduates.

 Your Students’ Union is there to make sure students have the best possible time while they’re studying at UCL.
 One of the ways we do that is by working with departments and faculties to ensure that every student is represented and has a voice in the way that the university works.